HydroModPy/HydroModPy/validation_cases/calibration/README.md

 - `--fast-only` or `--slow-only` to split quick CI coverage from the heavier suite;
 - `--evaluation-budget N` to apply one approximate common evaluation budget across methods;
+- `--artifact-retention {minimal,full}` to control how much each case keeps on disk after completion;
+- `--no-case-figures` to skip per-case objective plots;
 - `--no-figures` to skip suite-level plots when only raw outputs are needed.